 Here is my point: A lot of life is work.
 And I don’t know what the fuck balance is, except something I lose if I’m not paying attention on the treadmill.

 What women need is rest.
 We need permission to do nothing.
 Don’t have a bubble bath or go to the spa.
 Don’t read a book or take a class.
 Just sit there.
 Stare at the wall.
-Breath.
+Breathe.
 Close your eyes.
 Ignore the person asking you to locate their shoe.
 That’s work.
 Right now you’re busy having some life.